 3. Drain the dirty water

 When the wash water stops getting noticeably dirtier, drain it.
 Then refill the basin with clear water, and rinse the clothes the same way you pre-rinsed them.
 Drain, squeeze out the water (wringing the clothes will extract more water but is more damaging to fabrics so use your judgment), refill, and repeat until the rinse water remains clear.
-You might need several rinses if the clothes were particularly dirty or if you used too much soap, usually two or three rinses suffice.
+You might need several rinses if the clothes are particularly dirty or if you use too much soap; usually, two or three rinses suffice.
 This entire process, apart from any soaking, should take no more than a few minutes.

 4. Rinse